aleferu/musicbrainz/schema.md

         - *in_last_fm* (boolean): If I've successfully extracted information from LastFM about this node.
         - *listeners* (integer): Sum of all the instances of the artist's listeners in LastFM.
         - *playcount* (integer): Sum of all the instances of the artist's playcount in LastFM.
+    - TikTok:
+        - *tiktok_call* (boolean): If I've tried to extract information from TikTok about this node.
+        - *in_tiktok* (boolean): If I've successfully extracted information from TikTok about this node.
+        - *video_count* (integer): Sum of all the instances of the artist's video count in TikTok.
+        - *follower_count* (integer): Sum of all the instances of the artist's follower count in TikTok.
+        - *likes_count* (integer): Sum of all the instances of the artist's like count in TikTok.
+        - *following_count* (integer): Sum of all the instances of the artist's following count in TikTok.
+        - *following_list* (list of strings): List of all the TikTok accounts the artist's instances follow in TikTok.
+        - *tiktok_accounts* (list of strings): List of all the TikTok accounts associated to the artist's instances.

 - **Track**:
     - MusicBrainz: